 Each book that you plan to offer through normal book distribution channels (bookstores, online booksellers, wholesalers, distributors, libraries, universities, etc.) will require an ISBN number.

 Also, if a title is offered in multiple formats, a unique ISBN number is required for each.
 So if a title has a print, eBook, and audio edition, three ISBN numbers would be purchased and assigned, one for each format.

 Similarly, each succeeding edition of a book—e.g., 2nd edition, revised edition, etc.—should have its own ISBN number, and each format of the succeeding edition (print, audio, eBook, etc.) still needs a separate ISBN number.
-Because you have the capability to upload revised manuscripts on either Createspace or Kindle Direct Publishing (KDP), it’s easy to forget this.
+Because you have the capability to upload revised manuscripts on Kindle Direct Publishing (KDP), it’s easy to forget this.
 (Guilty for one of my books!)
 If the changes, updates, or corrections are minor—such as for updated contact information or a few typos—I’ve just uploaded the changed manuscript so that the best version of it is available.
 But when the changes to the actual content are substantial in terms of additions or revisions, a new ISBN should be assigned for the substantially changed edition.

 Very active publishers often opt to purchase banks of ISBN numbers to conveniently draw from.
 This avoids having to secure an ISBN number every time one is needed.
 But until the publisher officially assigns and connects a specific ISBN number to a book's edition and format through the home country's ISBN agency, the number means nothing and will not show up in databases.

 Amazon KDP Offers a Free ISBN for My Books.
 Should I Use It?